Exxon Shipping Co. v. Baker

 Exxon Shipping Co. v.
 Baker, 554 U.S. 471 (2008), was a case decided by the Supreme Court of the United States.
 The Court ruled in a 5-3 decision that the punitive damages awarded to the victims of the Exxon Valdez oil spill should be reduced from $2.5 billion to $500 million.

-The case was appealed from the Ninth Circuit Court of Appeals.
+The case was received by the Supreme Court of the United States from an appeal from the United States Court of Appeals for the Ninth Circuit.
 The Ninth Circuit had also ruled that Exxon could be held liable for the reckless conduct of the ship's captain, Joseph J. Hazelwood, who had left the bridge during the disaster and had been drinking vodka that evening.
 The Supreme Court was split 4–4 on the question of whether Exxon was liable for Hazelwood's action.
 The result of the split is that the Ninth Circuit's ruling on Exxon's respondeat superior liability for Hazelwood's conduct remains since Hazelwood acted in a managerial capacity under the Restatement (Second) of Torts Section 909(c) approach to punitive damages.